 Is There a “Right” Choice?

 Of course not!
-The only right choice to make is replacing your outdated windows with quality replacement windows.
-In the end, you’ll want to choose a type of window that fits your lifestyle, energy-efficiency needs, home design, and budget.
-Still need help making choosing a window option?
+The only right choice to make is to replace your outdated windows with quality replacement windows.
+In the end, you’ll want to choose a type of window that fits your lifestyle, energy efficiency needs, home design, and budget.
+Still need help choosing a window option?
 Contact Schmidt Roofing today!